melmasri/RMS/README.md

 Move the downloaded/cloned folder to your desired destination and then create a shortcut to `RM_GUI.py`.

-From now on, all you have to do is to double-click the created shortcut and the GUI would pop up to guide
+To start double-click on the `RM_GUI.py` shortcut.

+For more details please see the